Master of Viticulture and Oenology Mid-Year Entry

 - Build hands-on scientific and technological skills in the vineyards and winery.

 - Learn from over 150 researchers and partners in grape and wine science.

 - Access cutting-edge research at the Australian Research Council Training Centre for Innovative Wine Production.

-The course includes either a research dissertation of 10,000 words, or a professional placement of at least 10 weeks (375 hours).
+- Undertake a research project and submit a thesis of 10,000 words OR complete a professional placement of at least 10 weeks (375 hours).

 Choose your applicant type to view the relevant admissions information for this program.

 I am a: